Retriever breeds are a type of gun dog, and they retrieve stuffs for hunters.

 Other Retriever Type Dogs

-We talked about the six main retriever breeds, but there are other retriever type dogs as well.
+We talked about the six main retriever breeds, but there are more different types of the popular dog breed.

 To be fair, any dog breed can be used as a retriever if trained to do so.
 However, these were bred for retrieving.